Khruba: Origin and significance

-The title reflects a special relationship between monk and laypeople in Lanna society.
+The title reflects a special relationship between monks and laypeople in Lanna society.
 A Kruba is not only a teacher but also a symbol of merit, service, and mystical authority.
-Unlike Phra Ajarn (teacher) or Luang Phor (venerable father), the word Kruba carries a stronger sense of saint-like reverence.
+Unlike Phra Ajarn (teacher) or Luang Phor (venerable father), the word Khruba carries a stronger sense of saint-like reverence.

-Other important Krubas include Khruba Duangdee Subhadho, a disciple of Kruba Siwichai, who continued his mentor’s legacy by building temples, schools, chedis, and bridges in Chiang Mai’s San Pa Tong district.
+One of the most celebrated figures is Kruba Siwichai (1878–1938), revered as “the merit source of Lan Na".
+He became famous for restoring temples and leading public works, most notably the road to Wat Phra That Doi Suthep, built almost entirely through local volunteer labour and faith-based donations.
+Other important Krubas include Khruba Duangdee Subhadho, a disciple of Kruba Siwichai, who continued his mentor's legacy by building temples, schools, chedis, and bridges in Chiang Mai’s San Pa Tong district.

 Association with Esoteric Theravāda

 Many Krubas are associated with the boran (esoteric) Theravāda tradition.
-This strand of Buddhism emphasizes meditation, ritual, and mystical practices, drawing parallels with Vajrayāna lineages.
+This strand of Buddhism emphasises meditation, ritual, and mystical practices, drawing parallels with Vajrayāna lineages.